 Government strategy has created a tiny black elite!
-BEE favours rampant crony capitalism!
+Black Economic Empowerment (BEE) favours rampant crony capitalism!
 BEE is just corporate trickle down to the black middle class!
 Black empowerment is no more broad-based than Jacob Zuma’s bank balance!

 Such complaints form the backdrop to much discussion about BEE, the left blaming neo-liberal capitalism, the right condemning ANC misrule.
 Yet such is BEE’s complexity that both political credos are right and wrong simultaneously.
 Imagine a South Africa in 2007 without black empowerment.
 No Cyril Ramaphosa at Shanduka, no Tokyo Sexwale heading Mvelaphanda, no Patrice Motsepe at African Rainbow Minerals, and a black public sector confronting an exclusively white private sector.